 Risk matrices can give you a clear, high-level overview of vendor risks, enabling you to compare each vendor's relative risk profile.
 The end goal is to quantify and score vendor risks using a repeatable and predictable process.

 Creating the matrix is an analytical task.
 You’ll have to read through security questionnaires with your team, assign numerical values to each risk based on its likelihood and impact, and then multiply the two to get the final composite risk score.
 Then, you can define risk ranges and color-code them for easy visual interpretation.
-For example, your risk ranges can look as follows:
+Here’s a third-party vendor risk assessment example range to follow:

 Risk scoring can be laborious if done manually.
 The good news is that there are risk management tools that can help automate the process of scoring vendors and creating corresponding risk matrices.

-Step 4: Profile and categorize vendors according to risk level
+Step 4: Profile and categorize vendors according to risk levels

 After you’ve analyzed the questionnaire (with or without a matrix), it’s time to turn the data into actionable insights and fine-tune your VRM strategy.
-Your top priority should be to tier vendors according to their risk levels.
+Your top priority should be vendor risk rating, which ranks vendors according to their risk levels.
 If you’re using risk assessment matrices, it would be easier to do a visual scan and segregate vendors into critical-, high-, moderate-, and low-risk tiers.

 However, even without risk matrices, you can still categorize vendors on a basic level according to your appetite.
-In other words, you’ll examine the access and/or data you provide the vendor and see if there are any unacceptable risks associated and what you can do about them.
-For critical risks, you can think of mitigation or remediation strategies before you partner with the vendor—if that’s not doable, you’ll most likely decline their proposal.
+In other words, you’ll examine the access and/or data you provide to the vendor and see if any unacceptable risks are associated with them and what you can do about them.
+For critical risks, you can think of mitigation or remediation strategies before you partner with the vendor.
+If that’s not doable, you’ll most likely decline their proposal.

 Step 5: Report risk assessments and develop an action plan